-World of Warcraft is getting a new expansion called Battle for Azeroth and it’s coming to Mac and Windows on August 14, 2018.
+World of Warcraft’s latest expansion, Battle for Azeroth, was released for Mac and Windows on August 14, 2018.

-As can be expected from a WoW expansion, Battle for Azeroth will introduce six new zones to explore, new World Bosses (taking a page from Guild Wars 2‘s book), new raids and dungeons, new races and a new level cap of 120.
+As can be expected from a World of Warcraft (WoW) expansion, Battle for Azeroth introduces new zones to explore, new World Bosses (taking a page from Guild Wars 2‘s book), new raids and dungeons, new races and a new level cap of 120.
 There will be 6 new playable races in total, including the Highmountain Tauren, Nightborne, Void Elf, and Lightforged Draenei.

 But much more noteworthy is the inclusion of new game mode called Warfront.
-In Warfront, you’ll take part of big 20-player cooperative PvE battles that mimic real-time strategy games such as the old-school classic Warcraft 3.
+In Warfront, you can take part in huge 20-player cooperative PvE battles that mimic real-time strategy games such as the old-school classic Warcraft 3.

-Everything you need to know about WoW: Battle for Azeroth on Mac
+Battle for Azeroth on Mac: Everything you need to know about

-These are the official World of Warcraft Mac system requirements:
+These are the official Battle for Azeroth Mac system requirements:

 - Memory: 4 GB RAM

-Supporting older integrated graphics cards such as the Intel HD Graphics 5000 is a good thing, meaning Macs from 2013 onwards should be able to handle it.
+That said, the game does support older integrated graphics cards such as the Intel HD 530 which means Macs from 2013 onwards should be able to handle it.

-I’m much more interested to see how well this new version will use Apple’s Metal API.
+I’m particularly interested to see how well this new version uses Apple’s Metal API.
 WoW’s previous expansion introduced Metal for the first time and generated spectacular improvements.
 According to our tests, the Metal version was 66% faster than the OpenGL version.

-Apple has done a lot to improve Metal since, and hopefully, Battle for Azeroth will bring even more improvements.
+Apple has done a lot to improve Metal since, and hopefully, Battle for Azeroth brings even more improvements.

-I have personally requested a beta key and will test it on all of our Macs as soon as possible.
+I will test the game on all of our Macs as soon as possible.
 Stay tuned for the results.